Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/content-faq.md

-## Starting with Content & Boards
+## Learn more about Content & Boards

-After learning the basics of [Content & Boards](content-boards.md) in Slingshot, you are ready to explore how to best organize and manage your content.
+Welcome!
 Read on to get answers to most of your questions about content and boards.

 ### Personal vs Shared Boards/Cloud Storages